Intervals (band)

 Intervals is a Canadian instrumental progressive metal band formed in Toronto, Ontario, in 2011.
-The band has toured throughout Canada and the United States with bands such as Animals as Leaders, Protest the Hero, Between the Buried and me, and The Contortionist.
+The band has toured throughout Canada and the United States with bands such as Animals as Leaders, Protest the Hero, Between the Buried and Me, and The Contortionist.

-Intervals released two EPs, The Space between (2011) and In Time (2012), and their debut studio album A Voice within on March 4, 2014, featuring vocals by Mike Semesky.
+Intervals released two EPs, The Space Between (2011) and In Time (2012), and their debut studio album A Voice Within on March 4, 2014, featuring vocals by Mike Semesky.
 After the exit of every band member except for guitarist Aaron Marshall, follow-up albums The Shape of Colour (2015), The Way Forward (2017), Circadian (2020), and Memory Palace (2024) were released.

 History

 Formation and The Space Between EP (2011–2012)

 Intervals was formed in Toronto, Ontario, in 2011 as a creative outlet for guitarist Aaron Marshall after quitting his previous band, Speak of the Devil.
-After releasing two songs online ("Still Winning" and "Duality"), Anup, Lukas and Matt joined the band.
-Their first EP The Space Between was recorded in Aaron's basement, with the exception of Anup who recorded his drums at his own home studio in Frederick, Maryland.
+After releasing two songs online ("Still Winning" and "Duality"), Anup Sastry, Lukas Guyader, and Semesky joined the band.
+Their first EP The Space Between was recorded in Aaron's basement, with the exception of Sastry, who recorded his drums at his own home studio in Frederick, Maryland.
 The mixing and mastering were done by Adam "Nolly" Getgood of Periphery, and it was released independently on December 20, 2011.
 At this point, the band attempted to find a vocalist to complete the line-up, but failed to do so.